 Fort Parker State Park is located in central Texas, an area rich in culture and history.
 The park is named after Fort Parker, a historic 19th-century settlement with a unique story highlighting the conflict between Native Americans and settlers.
 Fort Parker Lake is an excellent place to relax and recharge your batteries and Fort Parker State Park offers lovely facilities for RVers to be able to enjoy a quiet break away.

-When you take an RV trip to this beautiful state park you will have nearly 1,500 acres filled with natural adventures to discover.
-Fort Parker Lake offers a wide range of aquatic activities for the whole family to enjoy from swimming to boating.
+When you take an RV trip to this beautiful state park, you will have nearly 1,500 acres filled with natural adventures to discover.
+Fort Parker Lake offers a wide range of aquatic activities for the whole family to enjoy from swimming to paddling.
 Plus, you can enjoy a serene picnic overlooking incredible sunset views over the lake.
 You can learn all about the park's ecosystem and the area's history by attending one of the park's regularly scheduled ranger programs such as nature hikes and fishing clinics.

 Fort Parker State Park is about halfway between Mexia and Groesbeck.
 If you don’t know where those places are, Mexia and Groesbeck are east of Prairie Hill and Mart.
 If you don’t know where those places are, Prairie Hill and Mart are east of Waco.
 If you don’t know where Waco is, it's time to break out the map.

 To reach the park, you can either take U.S. Highway 84 from Waco to Mexia or take State Highway 6/Route 164 from Waco to Groesbeck.
 Both routes have some pros and cons.
 Highway 84 is a little wider and better-maintained than the state highways to the south.
 On the other hand, state highways go through more towns.
 Most of them are one-light towns, but there is at least some civilization.